awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateFaq.md

 Required: No

  ** [Description](#API_CreateFaq_RequestSyntax) **   <a name="Kendra-CreateFaq-request-Description"></a>
-A description of the FAQ\.
+A description for the FAQ\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`
 Required: No

  ** [FileFormat](#API_CreateFaq_RequestSyntax) **   <a name="Kendra-CreateFaq-request-FileFormat"></a>
-The format of the input file\.
+The format of the FAQ input file\.
 You can choose between a basic CSV format, a CSV format that includes customs attributes in a header, and a JSON format that includes custom attributes\.
 The format must match the format of the file stored in the S3 bucket identified in the `S3Path` parameter\.
 For more information, see [Adding questions and answers](https://docs.aws.amazon.com/kendra/latest/dg/in-creating-faq.html)\.
 Type: String